vichelisdelapaz/risiparse/README.md

 optional arguments:
-  -h, --help            show this help message and exit --all-messages        Download all the messages from the author.Default : False --no-pdf              Default : False
+  -h, --help            show this help message and exit --all-messages        Download all the messages from the author.
+Default : False --no-pdf              Default : False
   --debug               Verbose output, Default : False --no-download         Default : False
   -l LINKS [LINKS ...], --links LINKS [LINKS ...]
-                        The links file, Default : current dir/risitas-links -i IDENTIFIERS [IDENTIFIERS ...], --identifiers IDENTIFIERS [IDENTIFIERS ...]
+                        The links file, or links from standard input.
+Default : current dir/risitas-links -i IDENTIFIERS [IDENTIFIERS ...], --identifiers IDENTIFIERS [IDENTIFIERS ...]
-                        Give a list of words that are going to be matched by the script,example: a message that has the keyword 'hors-sujet',by adding 'hors-sujet' with this option,the script will match the message that has this keyword.
+                        Give a list of words that are going to be matched by the script, example: a message that has the keyword 'hors-sujet', by adding 'hors-sujet' with this option,the script will match the message that has this keyword.
 Default : chapitre --authors AUTHORS [AUTHORS ...]
                         List of authors to be matched, by default the author of the first post author is considered as the author throughout the whole risitas Default : Empty
-  --no-resize-images    When the script 'thinks' that the post contains imagesand that they are chapters posted in screenshot,it will try to display them to their full width Default : False
+  --no-resize-images    When the script 'thinks' that the post contains imagesand that they are chapters posted in screenshot, it will try to display them to their full width Default : False
-  --download-images     Whether to download images locallyIf set, this will change all img[src] link to point to the local imagesDefault : False
+  --download-images     Whether to download images locally.
+If set, this will change all img[src] link to point to the local images Default : False
   --no-match-author     If the name of the author is pogo and the message contains pogo111, it will be downloaded automatically, this disables this feature Default : False
   -o OUTPUT_DIR, --output-dir OUTPUT_DIR
                         Output dir, Default is current dir